mtulio/glpi-sdk-python/README.md

 ## Install

-Just install using pip from:
+Just install using pip, from:

 * Repository: